 In this blog, we’ll try to highlight the differences and similarities between the two to give a sense of clarity.

-Content marketing, as opposed to traditional marketing, is the practice of using content in various forms like blogs, ebooks, whitepapers, videos and podcasts, to attract or acquire customers, engage them and convert them.
-It is a marketing strategy based on leveraging content and various content distribution platforms like social media, emailers and digital media sites to name a few.
+Thus, content marketing, as opposed to traditional marketing, is the practice of using content in various forms like (currently) blogs, ebooks, whitepapers, videos, and podcasts, to attract or acquire customers, engage them and convert them.
+It is a marketing strategy based on leveraging content and various content distribution platforms like social media, emailers, and digital media sites to name a few.

 Content created by brands is often aimed at educating people about the problems the brand, its product or solutions solve versus talking about the brand itself.
 Content marketing shifts focus from selling a product to solving a real problem.